23 October 2015

 18 October 2015

-The Theory of Everything (starring Eddie Redmayne and Felicity Jones)
+The Theory of Everything with Eddie Redmayne

 Although I’ve very much enjoyed the dramatised biographical films I’ve seen in the past few years, I was a bit reluctant to watch this particular one.
-Stephen Hawking is a brilliant man, and I have enormous respect both for his brilliant mind and for the way he’s kept going, fighting against the odds of motor neuron disease.
+Stephen Hawking is a brilliant man, and I have enormous respect both for his incredible mind and for the way he’s kept going, fighting against the odds of motor neuron disease.
 But I thought it might be depressing to watch someone develop a terrible disease that took away his dignity and control.
 I was also aware that he’s well-known as an outspoken atheist.

-Jane (Felicity Jones) is an attractive English student who finds herself drawn to Stephen; she doesn’t understand everything he talks about, but is still able to engage him in intellectual discussion and banter, and they quickly become close.
+Jane (Felicity Jones) is an attractive English student who finds herself drawn to Stephen.
+She doesn’t understand everything he talks about, but is still able to engage him in intellectual discussion and banter, and they quickly become close.

 Rated 12 due to mild bad language and low-key suggestive scenes.
 Unlikely to be of any interest to a younger child in any case.